MrMelon54/auwiki/content/hazel/types.md

 }
 ```

-The advantage of Packed Integers is that they can represent a small number in a more compact notation when it is possible to send both small and large numbers.
+Packed Integers allow integers of a wide varying size to be written in an on average more compact notation.
 The downside is that more bytes are used compared to encoding a fixed size integer if such a wide range of numbers is not possible.

 There is also an signed integer variant, but its use in new designs cannot be recommended: due to how two's complement numbers work, the highest bit of a 32-bit number would be set if the number is negative, which means that all negative numbers would be encoded in 5 bytes, which is less efficient than when a 32-bit number was encoded directly.